embezzlement/embezzlement/README.md

 - 👋 Hi, I'm Murder
-- 👀 I Know Basic Python
+- 👀 I'm black
-- 🌱 And I’m currently learning Python Sockets.
+- stop looking here for useless insults to then put forward onto my existence, nobody cares for your bullshit acknowledgement's lol.